joseph-montanez/starter-app-native-ios/README.md

 ### How to Install CocoaPods

 As a note if you have the beta version of CocoaPods, please update before attempting.
-Swift is a recent addition to CocoaPods, and there has been new release and big fixes recently.
+Swift is a recent addition to CocoaPods, and there has been new releases and bug fixes recently.

 	sudo gem install cocoapods